SysKitTeam/docs-point/faq/orphaned-users.md

   * M365 group membership - M365 group where the user is a member is given direct access to the site or added as a member to the site's SharePoint groups
   * Security group membership - security group where the user is a member is given direct access to the site or added as a member to the site's SharePoint groups
   * Company-wide sharing link

+{% hint style="warning" %}
+**Please note** that if a user is granted access to a SharePoint site through document_number_1 group membership, security group membership, or a company-wide sharing link, but does not visit the site, they will not be added to the site's hidden list.
+{% endhint %}

 * **If a user visits the site via an Anyone/Anonymous link, they are not added to the hidden list**.